stephanecodes/uik-am-starter/README.md

 - **Material overrides** are in `src/theme/components/material/`
 - **Application themes** are in `src/theme/components/app/`

-See the README files in each theme directory for detailed instructions.
+See the [Theming guide](./THEMING.md) and README files in each theme directory for detailed instructions.

 ## 📊 Mock Data